lwfinger/rtw89/README.md

 I am working on fixing builds on older kernels.

-This repository includes drivers for the following cards:
+This repository includes drivers for the following card:

 Realtek 8852AE